BogeysParadise/SofleKeyboard/Sofle_RGB/Build_guide/build_guide.md

 ### Pro Micro and displays

-The pro micro must be installed with the components facing the pcb, and the plain back side facing out.
+- The pro micro must be installed with the components facing the pcb, and the plain back side facing out.
 Theoretically I think these could be installed on the under side for a lower profile.

-make sure that you use the outlined headers from whichever side of the board that you mount the micro on.
+Make sure that you use the outlined headers from whichever side of the board that you mount the micro on.

+- Install the oled so it sits over the pro micro

 ### Rotary encoders

-Add rotary encoders last, they are big, and make soldering harder
+- Add rotary encoders last, they are big, and make soldering harder

 ### Keyboard switches and plates

-Mount the stand-offs to the top plate.
+- Mount the stand-offs to the top plate.

-Snap first switches into corners of the plate.
+- Snap first switches into corners of the plate.

-Carefully snap the first switches to the sockets.
+- Carefully snap the first switches to the sockets.
 Be careful so you don't bend their contacts.

-Add the rest of the switches
+- Add the rest of the switches

-Mount the bottom plate.
+- Mount the bottom plate.

 ### Finishing touches

-install the rotary encoder knob.
+- Install the rotary encoder knob.

-optionally add oled covers
+- Optionally add oled covers

-Put at least 4 adhesive rubber feet in the corners so the keyboard is not moving when you type.
+- Put at least 4 adhesive rubber feet in the corners so the keyboard is not moving when you type.

 ## Warnings and disclaimers